 I bought an inexpensive battery operated sound machine on Amazon, one with a remote.
 When it comes to photographing difficult children, I feel like this little machine has been a great investment and almost as important as my camera!
 It makes a whole bunch of funny noises that always break the tension and get the kids laughing.

 If you have a particularly difficult child, try letting them hold the remote and choose the sounds.
 Not surprisingly, this also works well on Dads!
 A bubble machine can also be handy, and bubbles can be really cute in photos.

 When all else fails, stop taking pictures.
-Say “ok, sorry kids my camera is acting up, stay right there for a minute while I check it.”
-Then pretend to be working it and taking test shots.
-Like magic the family will start acting normal and you will get some real shots!
-Also, in the very beginning of a shoot I say I am just taking test shots before we start.
-They are often some of my favorites from the session before they even knew we began.
+Say “OK, sorry kids my camera is acting up, stay right there for a minute while I check it.”
+Then pretend like you're trying to fix it and taking test shots.
+Like magic, the family will start acting normal and you can use that opportunity to take some REAL shots!

 I often use this technique at the very beginning of a shoot too.
 I say "I am just taking some test shots before we start."
 Surprisingly, the photos I get when I do this are often some of my favorites!